Application process: Optometry (BSc) (3 years)

 - a good set of GCSE grades, with Grade 5 in Mathematics and English Language;

-- predicted A-levels at a minimum of BBB (or equivalent qualifications);
+- predicted A-levels at a minimum of ABB (or equivalent qualifications).
+The Grade A must be in a science subject;

 - a well-written personal statement that confirms your interest in studying optometry;